Progress Flight Academy is dedicated to developing pilots with a professional attitude and a genuine operational capability at a reasonable cost.

 Progress Flight Academy is positioned within the local industry as a premium flight academy providing extremely high quality training to clients wishing to obtain the Commercial Pilot Licence with multi-engine Instrument Rating.

-The training syllabus has been developed over more than 25 years of experience with the highly successful modular course.
+The training syllabus was developed over more than 30 years of experience with the highly successful modular course.
 The integrated course is highly structured of exceptionally high standard.
 It is the market leader in quality Professional Pilot Training in South Africa.

 We are the only Aviation Training Organisation in South Africa with a long and successful record of graduates making the immediate transition to medium jet airliner type rating.

 Figure 3 - Class of 2006 graduate Capt Crispine in Kenya Airways Embraer 190